Public Infrastructure Investments for Space Market Development: Abstract

 \section{Abstract}

-Advanced space technology systems often face high fixed costs, can serve limited non-government demand, and are significantly driven by non-market motivations.
-While increased entrepreneurial activity and national ambitions in space have encouraged planners at public space agencies to develop markets around such systems, the very factors that make the recent growth of the space economy so remarkable also challenge planners’ efforts to develop and sustain markets for space-related goods and services.
-I propose a graphical framework to visualize the number of competitors a market can sustain as a function of the industry’s cost structure; the distribution of government support across direct purchases, direct investments, and shared infrastructure; and the magnitude of non-government demand.
-Building on public goods theory, the framework shows how marginal dollars invested in shared infrastructure can create non-rival benefits supporting more competitors per dollar than direct purchases or subsidies.
-I demonstrate the framework with a stylized application inspired by NASA's Commercial LEO Destinations program.
-Under cost and demand conditions consistent with public data, independent stations generate industry-wide losses of \$355 million annually, while shared core infrastructure enables industry-wide profits of \$154 million annually.
-I also outline key directions for future research on public investment and market development strategies for advanced technologies.
+Advanced space technology systems often face high fixed costs, can serve limited external demand, and are significantly driven by non-economic motivations.
+While increased entrepreneurial activity and national ambitions in space have encouraged planners at public space agencies to develop markets around such systems, the very factors that make the recent growth of the space economy so remarkable also challenge planners' efforts to develop and sustain markets for space-related goods and services.
+This paper proposes a diagram to visualize the number of competitors a market can sustain as a function of the industry's cost structure; the distribution of program support across direct purchases, direct investments, and shared infrastructure; and the magnitude of demand external to the program.
+Building on public goods theory, the diagram shows how marginal dollars invested in shared infrastructure can create non-rival benefits supporting more competitors than direct purchases or subsidies.
+The diagram is demonstrated with a stylized application inspired by NASA's Commercial LEO Destinations program.
+Under conditions consistent with public data, independent stations generate industry-wide losses of \$355 million annually, while shared core infrastructure enables industry-wide profits of \$154 million annually.
+The choice between shared infrastructure and direct purchases can depend on economic conditions that are outside the agency's control.
+Under favorable conditions---e.g., strong demand and low capital costs---direct purchases may suffice to sustain competition.
+Under challenging conditions---e.g., limited demand or tight capital markets---even well-designed shared infrastructure may prove insufficient to sustain competition.

 \epigraph{Technology, under all circumstances, leads to planning; in its higher manifestations it may put the problems of planning beyond the reach of the industrial firm.
 Technological compulsions, and not ideology or political wile, will require the firm to seek the help and protection of the state.}{--- John Kenneth Galbraith, \textit{The New Industrial State}}